ilanschnell/bitarray/README.md

     deprecated 8 years ago, since version 0.4.0
   * add `__all__` in `bitarray/__init__.py`
   * drop Python 3.3 and 3.4 support

-*1.2.2* (2020-05-18):

-  * `util.ba2hex` now always return a string object (instead of bytes object for Python 3), see issue #94
-  * `util.hex2ba` allows a unicode object as input on Python 2
-  * Determine 64-bitness of interpreter in a cross-platform fashion #91, in order to better support PyPy

 Please find the complete change log